Post-Completion OPT

 When to Apply

 You can request your I-20 from ISS as early as 90 days before program completion and as late as 40 days after you’ve completed your program.
 The sooner you apply, the more flexibility you have with a start date that best fits your case.
-Please our OPT calculator if you’d like to see specific dates.

-- Graduate students can apply for post completion OPT with thesis/dissertation remaining
+- Graduate students can apply for post-completion OPT with thesis/dissertation remaining

 - It takes UW ISS about 3 weeks to process OPT I-20 requests.